eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 warningCount = 0
 ```

-We'll also see how to publish the formatter to npm and use it in a project.
+You'll also see how to publish the formatter to npm and use it in a project.

 ## Steps